nicolas-lukita/documentations/sign_in_with_apple.md

 #### 4. Use the Apple Id and the email for processing the user login.

 ## Backend - Spring Boot
-This part is about the app backend Apple authentication service flow.
 #### 1. Store token and client id safely in application.yaml (can set up for other different environments: dev, local, prod)

 ```